Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

 Margolin also was credible as her daughter.
 I loved her scenes with her talking with her possible fathers about her father but unaware they could be her father (I hope you can follow me).
 I also enjoyed the rounded characters of the men in Carla’s life.

 Peter Lawford played a terribly classy English cad who hoped he could still keep Carla as a mistress with all the trimmings and keep his wife.
 He played this unhappily married uptight Englishman extremely convincingly.
 The couple with their more restrained dancing at the dance and his cuttingly cold conversations with his icy blonde wife (Marion Moses).

 Savalas – who Carla described as so “sweet, a little boy” was a loud, larger than life character and this he played in a real over the top performance (complete with cigar).
 I enjoyed his romantic on-screen chemistry with Lee Grant as his feisty wife, Fritzi.
 The pair sparred on screen credibly and then passionately.
 Both Grant and Savalas were pretty good on the dance floor too.

 This film was more recently compared unfairly to Mamma Mia (2008) with three men all believing they may be the father of the same girl.
-However despite this similarity, there are more differences than things in common with the 2008 musical film.
-But I’d urge you one night to say Buona Sera, Mrs. Campbell, to a film which won Gina Lollobrigida a Golden Globe when it’s on the telly.
+However, despite this similarity, there are more differences than things in common with the 2008 musical film.
+But I’d urge you to say Buona Sera, Mrs Campbell, to a film which won Gina Lollobrigida a Golden Globe when it’s on the telly.
 As Shelley Winters character says, “It’s a beautiful story”.

 Weeper Rating: 😦 😦😦😦 /10